Looking for the Holiday Programs (Thanksgiving Baskets, Operation Christmas and White Christmas) Donor Sign-Up

 Elk Grove Township has a Food Pantry for Township residents, which they can utilize once every calendar month.
 Donations from the community allow us to stock non-perishable items of canned and dry foods to residents facing a food shortage.
 Cash donations are used for the purchase of meat.
 Some of our most sought-after items that are requested by our clients are paper products and personal essentials.

-Our pantry is open Monday through Friday during business hours.
+Our pantry is open Monday, Tuesday and Thursday from 9:00 – 3:45.
 To register you must provide: Driver’s license or State ID for each adult, proof of residence (current electric bill or lease with your name).

 Listed below are items that are staples for the Food Pantry.